Protect yourself from the cold with these cruelty-free vegan insulated jackets + buying guide to help you pick the perfect one

-With that said, most of the jackets on this list weigh less than 500g and are designed to be easily compressed and stowed away when not being used.
+With that said, most of the jackets on this list weigh less than 500g, are designed to be easily compressed and stowed away when not being used.

-Think about the conditions you’re likely to be in.
-If you’re heading into the extremes it’s seriously important to pick a jacket with the right level of insulation.
-On the other side, is it worth paying more money and carrying more weight if you’ll only be experiencing mild conditions?
+If you’re heading into the extremes, it’s seriously important to pick a jacket with the right level of insulation.
+On the other hand, is it worth paying more money and carrying more weight if you’ll only be experiencing mild conditions?

-Almost all of the insulated coats on this list are windproof and water-resistant but it’s also possible to get waterproof ones.
-This normally comes at a high price and you might be better off wearing an insulated jacket and a waterproof layer over the top.
+Almost all of the insulated coats on this list are windproof and have a DWR finish (Durable Water Repellent Finish).
+Typically, people choose to layer with an insulated jacket underneath and a waterproof layer on top.

 If you want to keep as warm as possible then a hood is a must.
 Activities may need a helmet (climbing, mountaineering etc) so make sure the hood is large enough to go over a helmet or is designed to go underneath.
 If your activity requires lots of gear then maybe it would be useful to have multiple pockets to keep things in?